PatrickDotStar/WhatsAppShareDemoBug/README.md

 # WhatsAppShareDemoBug

-When sharing content via WhatsApp while an appareance proxy for `backIndicatorImage` and `backIndicatorTransitionMaskImage` is set, the back button no longer works.
+When sharing content via WhatsApp while an appearance proxy for `backIndicatorImage` and `backIndicatorTransitionMaskImage` is set, the back button no longer works.

 Steps to reproduce
   1. Share content via WhatsApp.